Jaytechent/mongoose-checkpoint-gmc/readme.md

-# DETAILS ON HOW TO  THIS CODE
+# DETAILS ON HOW TO  RUN THIS CODE

 # Clone the repo